Waukesha County Foster Care Team

 Yes.
 Placement in foster care is usually temporary and gives families time to make necessary changes so the child can safely live with his or her family of origin.
 When children cannot return home, they find permanence through adoption, guardianship, or other means.

 When it is not safe for a child to return home, efforts may be made to find an adoptive family that best meets the needs of the child.
 Often, this is the foster family that the child has been living with.
 These adoptive homes are sometimes referred to as foster home conversions.
 The Statewide Public Adoption Program works to match children with an adoptive family.

 Counties, tribes and private agencies license foster parents in Wisconsin.

-During the application process, you will fill out paperwork and meet a foster care coordinator who will license your home.
+During the application process, you will fill out paperwork and meet a foster care coordinator who will work closely with you to license your home.

 Desire - Foster parents should possess a natural liking for children and enjoy caring for them.
 Foster parents should have a desire to make a difference in a child's life.